Sean-w94/atmos/article/article.md

 However, for this project we chose RiotJS.
 The driving factor in this decision was file size.

-The less data we have to send across the wire, the faster the app will load and establish a realtime connection.
+The less data we have to send across the wire, the faster the app will load and establish a real-time connection.
 Ideally, use of a framework should result in less code than writing an equivalent implementation sans-framework.

 When minified Angular is 145.5kb whereas RiotJS is 11 times smaller at 12.75kb.